heroku/heroku.py/README.rst

 Legacy API Calls
 ================

-The API has been built with an internal legacy=True ability, so any functionlity not implemented in the new API can be called via the previous legacy API.
+The API has been built with an internal legacy=True ability, so any functionlity not implemented in the new API can be called via the previous `legacy API <https://legacy-api-docs.herokuapp.com/>`_.
 This is currently only used for *rollbacks*.

 Object API